omarmoashraf/Vendora-Marketplace/docs/API_CONTRACT.md

 `https://api.marketplace.example/v1/...` — all resource paths below are relative to this base.

 ## 3. Authentication
 `Authorization: Bearer <access_token>` (JWT).
-Guest endpoints omit this header; guest checkout instead identifies the cart via `X-Guest-Session` header or a guest session cookie.
+Guest endpoints omit this header; guest cart interactions identify the cart via `X-Guest-Session` header or cookie.
+After guest checkout, unauthenticated retrieval of orders and related resources uses the signed `X-Guest-Lookup-Token` header.

 ## 4. Authorization
 Endpoints marked **Role: Customer/Seller/Admin** require the corresponding capability claim in the JWT.
 Ownership-scoped endpoints (e.g., a Seller's own product) additionally verify the resource belongs to the caller.